Outcome Two: Transport

 UPDATEUpdate

-1 September 2024> Development of Parking Management Plans for Queenstown, Frankton and Wanaka has begun.
+28 November 2024> Development of Parking Management Plans for Queenstown, Frankton and Wanaka has begun.

-> The Travel Demand Management Single Stage Business Case (SSBC) has been finalised and approved, and now moves into the implementation phase.
+> The Travel Demand Management Single Stage Business Case (SSBC) has been approved.
 The SSBC outlines four focus areas (Policy Review, Wayfinding, Transport Management Associations and Travel Planning) and a series of activity bundles to help manage demand on the transportation network by making sure new and existing developments are designed to both reduce the need to travel, and make it easier for new residents, tenants, employees and visitors to adopt sustainable travel modes such as public transport, walking and cycling.
-The Policy Review bundle is currently out for tender.
-Unfortunately, the funding allocated to the implementation of the TDM programme has been redirected towards Three Waters, limiting the ability to deliver this programme.

 2022-20252.7a